Using the Data API for Aurora Serverless v1 - Amazon Aurora

 Note

-For Amazon Aurora PostgreSQL, the Data API always returns the Aurora PostgreSQL data type TIMESTAMPTZ in UTC time zone.
+For Amazon Aurora PostgreSQL, Data API always returns the Aurora PostgreSQL data type TIMESTAMPTZ in UTC time zone.

-The following examples use the AWS CLI for the Data API.
+The following examples use the AWS CLI for Data API.
 For more information, see AWS CLI reference for the Data API.

-In each example, replace the Amazon Resource Name (ARN) for the DB cluster with the ARN for your Aurora Serverless v1 DB cluster.
+In each example, replace the Amazon Resource Name (ARN) for the DB cluster with the ARN for your Aurora DB cluster.
 Also, replace the secret ARN with the ARN of the secret in Secrets Manager that allows access to the DB cluster.

 Note